Family law covers everything that has to do with the legal obligations and rights of people in family relationships.

 (d) Post-divorce modifications and variations after a couple has been separated for a period of time;

-For more information about separation, divorce, support, or to find out more about your rights and responsibilities under the Ontario Family Law Act, contact me by email or by calling 519-804-9521.
+For more information about separation, divorce, support, or to find out more about your rights and responsibilities under the Ontario Family Law Act, contact our office by email or by calling 519-804-9521.

 Many documents must be filed in order to complete even the most straightforward divorce.
 In addition, procedural rules must be followed.
 It can be a very time consuming and frustrating endeavor for a non-lawyer to complete.